LesleyLai/blog/contents/blog/const_and_reference_member_variables/en.md

 ## Conclusion

 C++, at its core, is an imperative language built on C heritage, and `const` and references are afterthought of the language.
-Also, The core language mechanisms heavily rely on mutation.
+Also, The core language mechanisms heavily rely on assignment.
 Like it or not, when writing C++ classes, restricting user's freedom to mutate member variables is not well supported.